← All beaches & hotels

 Low Risk

 Miloliʻi is one of the last traditional Hawaiian fishing villages in Hawaiʻi.
 The beach is rocky with a small sandy section and a protected swimming area.
-Water quality is excellent — minimal development and steady ocean flushing.
+Water quality historically rates at low bacteria levels — minimal development and steady ocean flushing.
 The village is an active community; respect local customs and private property.
 Excellent for snorkeling in the sheltered area.

 Full guide →